timpending/comp-sci-curriculum/Unit-2/02-big-o-notation.md

 **EXERCISE**

-Here are three more functions.
+Here are two more functions.
 Do some performance tests and graph the results.
 What is the complexity of each one?

 ```javascript
 function addSomeNumbers(arr) {